 At some point recently, you have probably felt as though the world was coming to an end.
 It is almost impossible to get online without being force-fed news of the latest world disaster.
-Buzzes, tweets, notifications, news feeds and “fake news” all create a constant barrage of headlines detailing shootings, terrorist attacks, hate crimes, plane crashes, political upheaval, and human rights violations that seem almost impossible to escape.
+Buzzes, tweets, notifications, news feeds and “fake news” all create a constant barrage of headlines detailing shootings, viruses, terrorist attacks, hate crimes, plane crashes, political upheaval, and human rights violations that seem almost impossible to escape.

 We no longer just receive the daily paper or watch the six o’clock news.
 Instead, we are bombarded by notifications and alerts, our attention held hostage by headlines in news feeds and timelines, and in many cases we find ourselves assaulted by our peers’ angst, anger, and disappointment in the form of statuses, tweets, and captions.

 Although there are benefits to being better informed, the amount and frequency of such negative and emotionally-charged news can take a serious toll on our mental health.